 - Method: Oven

-Keywords: homemade pumpkin puree, pumpkin puree recipe, how to make pumpkin puree, easy pumpkin recipe, how to cook pumpkin, how to cook a pumpkin, cooking a pumpkin
+Keywords: how to make pumpkin puree, pumpkin puree recipe, easy pumpkin recipe, how to cook pumpkin, cooking a pumpkin, homemade pumpkin puree, pumpkin recipe